Nutrition

 Specific foods for the liver include small amounts of sour foods and bitter greens.
 While sour is the taste associated with the liver, in actuality, hot diseases, which are treated with bitter foods and herbs, easily affect the liver.

 While the need for vitamin and mineral supplements may be open to debate, leaders in the field of modern biochemical nutrition cite reduced nutrients in our food sources as well as increased environmental, biological, and social stressors today as evidence of our requiring extra nutritional support to maintain optimal health and prevent disease.
+Since we base our treatments on herbal medicine, we rely much less on other nutritional supplements than do other holistic practitioners.

 We take a conservative position in this regard.
 We do not ascribe to the high dosage supplementation espoused by the orthomolecular philosophy, and focus on foods and herbs for our nutrients.
 As the same time, we enter into discussions regarding each patient’s health situation and their possible benefitting from supplements in addition to quality foods and herbs.
 B-complex and vitamin C in a multiple vitamin protect us from physiological stress.